Calcutta's love for books

-In today’s digital world, people are fast breaking their relationships with books and building new ones with other, more technologically advanced media such as the television, movies, the internet and the like.
+In today’s digital world, people are fast breaking their relationships with books and building new ones with other, more technologically advanced media.
 Every day, with new leaps in innovative methods of communication, people leave books further behind.

-This trend is very disturbing.
-While books retain their importance in some fields, in others they have been totally discarded.
+This trend is very disturbing to those of us who have grown up with the sensory pleasure of reading a physical book.
+While books retain their importance in some functional domains such as education, in others they have been almost totally discarded.
 One way of combating this disaster is by holding book fairs, the most famous being in Hamburg.
-The Kolkata book fair is the second biggest book fair in the world after Hamburg in terms of the number of visitors.
+The Calcutta book fair is the second biggest book fair in the world after Hamburg in terms of the number of visitors it attracts.

 Booksellers and publishers find different ways of attracting customers and their efforts add even more colour to the fair.
 Some stalls hire personnel to stand outside them and advertise the books available in their stalls.
-Others give their stalls strange shapes.
-This year, I have seen stalls that look like busses and cars and trains, like cathedrals and temples and in many enticing colours and designs engineered to draw people into them.
+Others give their stalls strange shapes such as busses and cars, cathedrals and temples, famous monuments and the like.

-This year, the theme of the Kolkata Book Fair happens is USA.
-Every year, a country is chosen to be the theme of the fair.
-The theme stall in the center of the fair is shaped the Capitol to evoke the spirit of the world’s richest democracy.
-Inside, people can view and buy books and objects that define the United States of America.
+Every year, the Book Fair showcases a particular country and generally, the embassies and high commissions are fully involved in the displays.
+The theme stall in the centre of the fair is shaped to evoke the spirit of the country in focus and inside, people can view and buy books and objects that define the particular nation and culture.

 Visiting the Book Fair and seeing the number of people swarming about the place in search of books is a sight of sheer joy, especially if you are one of the thousand book lovers in search of something good to read.
 The Book Fair shows us that all hope is not lost and that books retain their importance in society even today.